krux/krux-kafka/reporting-lib/README.md

 Built from https://github.com/krux/java-kafka-metrics-reporter

-This jar is copied to libs/ by package.sh and relies on the following config in server.properties
+The jar pointed to by the kafka-metrics-reporter.jar symlink will be copied to the kafka libs dir by package.sh, and relies on the following config in server properties to work:

 ```
 # additional logger info